Tablerase/Cloud1/README.md

          ansible_ssh_private_key_file: ~/.ssh/id_rsa # or other key file
    ```

+6. **Configure variables** by editing the `inventory/group_vars/all/all.yml` file.

+   - For `project_domain`: use website like [DuckDNS](https://www.duckdns.org/domains) to get a free domain name.
+Just put the ip address of your server instance and choose a domain name.

-6. **Configure vault** by creating a vault password file and creating a vault-encrypted file.
+7. **Configure vault** by creating a vault password file and creating a vault-encrypted file.

    ```bash
    echo "your_vault_password" > .vault_pass.txt